 Grange Primary School Complaints Procedure

 We really do appreciate feedback from parents/carer, so do feel free to let us know what has gone well or what would make things even better.
 Our doors are always open, and we try our best to be as approachable and as welcoming as we can.
-Due to the Covid situation, please try to make contact with us by telephone, in the first instance, to discuss any concerns, however minor they may seem.
+Due to the Covid situation, please try to make contact with us by telephone, in the first instance, to discuss any concerns however minor they may seem.
 We would much rather tackle any concerns at the earliest stage, to resolve the concern and reduce the possibility of them becoming a formal complaint.
 If we feel as though it would be better to speak to you in person, we will arrange a socially distanced meeting.

 If, in the hopefully unlikely situation that you do have a complaint, the procedure is detailed in the document below.